Mohitlikestocode/Project-Deepwave/README.md

 [🌐 **Official Website**](https://project-deepwave-taupe.vercel.app/)

 ## ✨ **Hey Judges!
 THE TOUR MODE IS ON!**
-## This Feature Friday, we're bringing you our most **immersive**, **fun**, and honestly *emotional* update yet.
-We've worked a lot on how to elevate the overall experience of the user, and a part of our endeavour to make the experince MEMORABLE, which serves as a method to RAISE awareness
+### This Feature Friday, we're bringing you our most **immersive**, **fun**, and honestly *emotional* update yet.
+We've worked a lot on how to elevate the overall experience of the user, and a part of our endeavour to make the experince MEMORABLE, which serves as a method to RAISE awareness!

 > Predicting tsunamis is critical — but *understanding and raising awareness* them?
 That's what truly saves lives.
 > We want this project to *teach*, *inspire*, and maybe even help save someone’s village someday. 💙🌊